kvarak/dnd/docs/_Classes/druid.md

 In an effort to strike a balance between ferocity and utility, druids of this circle focus on adopting partial forms of beasts while retaining they're humanoid base.
 The result is a warrior fights with steel and shield, but who can manifest wings, claws, fangs, and toughened skin as challenges present themselves.
 True masters of this circle have even developed the ability to adopt features of truly supernatural beasts, such as dragons, unicorns, or trolls.
 Often known as Wardens or Geomancers, these warriors walk the line between man and monster, and use their prowess for the greater good.

 ### Aspects of the beast
-At 2nd level, you learn how to shape your body to improve your base abilities without sacrificing your humanoid form.
+You learn how to shape your body to improve your base abilities without sacrificing your humanoid form.
 When you use your Wild shape ability, you may choose to gain up to two beast aspects instead of assuming a beast shape.
 Different aspects change different parts of the body, and you can only have one aspect per body part at simultaneously at any time.
 Using Wild shape this way only requires a ***bonus action***.

 You can still fight, speak, and casts spells while you have a beast aspect.
 If you gain a new attack as part of a beast aspect, you are considered proficient with it.